jueves, 19 de diciembre de 2019

 Why the 5th force?

-Gurdjieff's example of Man nos.
-1,2,3,4,5 etc, (blog 47) may help to answer this question.
+Gurdjieff's example of Man, ( numbers 1,2,3,4,5 etc in blog 47) may help to answer this question.
 According to his scheme man number 5 can only manifest when Man, nos. l,2,3 are in balance giving rise to Man No.4.
 When the three have become one, at Man no 4, Man no. 5, a true "individual" or 'will' can operate.

 Another useful example of three forces giving rise to one unit or 'articulation' can be found in the arising of understanding.
 In the arising of understanding, when sensations (no.l) feelings (no2) and thoughts (no.3) have become one, 'understanding' (no.4) , then the I or the will (no.5) can enter and act.